 Traditional Moroccan Couscous is made of steamed semolina cooked for hours in a special pot and served with a delicious stew.

 Depending on regions and occasions, Couscous can be either salty or sweet.
-Salty versions include Couscous with vegetables and meat, and Couscous with fish.
+Salty versions include Couscous with vegetables and meat as well as Couscous with fish.
 The sweet version is often served during ceremonies and is made of caramelized onions and raisins.
 The most common recipe is the 7 vegetables Couscous, cooked traditionally with the week’s vegetables leftovers.

 Tagines are almost an everyday meal in Morocco.
 It is a slow-cooked stew made with aromatic spices, meat, vegetables and sometimes fruits.
 The result is a heavenly delicious sauce and tender meat and vegetables.